AndreyMashukov/go-crypto-bot/Readme.md

 **What is swap?**
 > We call `SWAP` is triangular arbitrage, if `SWAP` is enabled, bot will try to do triangular arbitrage with negative profit positions (to gain coin amount).
+SwapConfig:
+> - `swapMinPercent` - Minimum profit percent for swap
+> - `swapOrderProfitTrigger` - Swap will be activated on orders with negative profit from this value
+> - `orderTimeTrigger` - Swap will be only activated from this position time
+> - `useSwapCapital` - Use swap capital for position profit calculation
+> - `historyInterval` - Swap history check interval
+> - `historyPeriod` - Swap history check period

 CREATE YOUR FIRST TRADE LIMIT (Symbol) `PERPUSDT`
 ```bash
 curl --location --request POST 'http://localhost:8090/trade/limit/create?botUuid={BOT_UUID}' \